RIKEN-RCCS/s3-baby-server/README.md

 - No tags are allowed on buckets.
 Tags on a request are ignored.

 - Symbolic links in the local filesystem are ignored.
-Putting an object is an error when the path includes symbolic links.
+Uploading an object is an error when the path includes symbolic links.
 It is to avoid a file being stored in an inaccessible path.
 Baby-server explicitly checks it.